 Typology is a special kind of symbolism.
-(A symbol is something which represents something else.)
+(A symbol is something that represents something else.)
 We can define a type as a “prophetic symbol” because all types are representations of something yet future.
-More specifically, a type in scripture is a person or thing in the Old Testament which foreshadows a person or thing in the New Testament.
-For example, the flood of Noah’s day (Genesis 6-7) is used as a type of baptism in 1 Peter 3:20-21.
-The word for type that Peter uses is figure.
+More specifically, a type in Scripture is a person or thing in the Old Testament that foreshadows a person or thing in the New Testament.
+For example, the flood of Noah’s day (Genesis 6—7) is used as a type of baptism in 1 Peter 3:20–21.
+The word for “type” that Peter uses is figure.

 When we say that someone is a type of Christ, we are saying that a person in the Old Testament behaves in a way that corresponds to Jesus’ character or actions in the New Testament.
 When we say that something is “typical” of Christ, we are saying that an object or event in the Old Testament can be viewed as representative of some quality of Jesus.

 Scripture itself identifies several Old Testament events as types of Christ’s redemption, including the tabernacle, the sacrificial system, and the Passover.
 The Old Testament tabernacle is identified as a type in Hebrews 9:8-9: “the first tabernacle . . . which was a figure for the time then present.”
 The high priest’s entrance into the holiest place once a year prefigured the mediation of Christ, our High Priest.
 Later, the veil of the tabernacle is said to be a type of Christ (Hebrews 10:19-20) in that His flesh was torn, (as the veil was when He was crucified) in order to provide entrance into God’s presence for those who are covered by His sacrifice.